syncfusion-content/javascript-docs/js/Diagram/Connector.md

 {% endhighlight %}

 ![](/js/Diagram/Connector_images/Connector_img4.png)

+The diagram client side event [connectionChange](/api/js/ejdiagram#events:connectionchange "connectionChange") gets triggered when the connection(disconnect/connect connector with node) is changed and you can do your own customization in this event.

 N> By default, connections are created at the intersecting point of segments and node bounds.
 The connection between any specific point of source and target nodes can be achieved with connection ports.